Barcelona, Spain (ES)

 Lounges: The VIP-Lounges offer plenty of power outlets.
 Check out our section on 'Lounges'.

-Terminal 1, Boarding Area B
+Terminal 1, level 1, boarding area B

 For a professional place to work or teleconference with a client, head to the well-equipped business centre.
 The centre offers waiting rooms, lounges with workstations, and internet.
 There are also meeting rooms and company offices.
 You will also have access to a restaurant, wellness centre, and VIP accommodation rooms.